• USD/JPY Holds Critical Gains as Trump’s Iran Escalation Sparks Market Turmoil, Hormuz Headlines Cap Upside

 Crypto Developer Exodus?
 Starknet and zkSync Defy 28% Downturn

 The crypto world is known for its volatility, and it seems the developer landscape is no exception.
 Recent data reveals a significant shift: a 28% year-on-year decrease in monthly active developers across the crypto ecosystem as of October.
-That’s a considerable drop, raising eyebrows and sparking conversations across the industry.
-Reports are highlighting this exodus, but is it all doom and gloom?
+That’s a considerable drop, raising eyebrows and sparking conversations across the industry. are highlighting this exodus, but is it all doom and gloom?
 Let’s dive deeper and see what’s really happening.

 The Big Picture: Developer Activity Dwindles